mmcmahon13/deep-metadata-extraction/README.md

 ```

 To create a directory of training TFRecords for the train set, one might run `grotoap_to_tfrecords.py`, passing grotoap/train as the `--grotoap_dir` argument and grotoap-processed/train to the `--out_dir`.
 This would create a new directory grotoap-processed/train containing the TFRecord files *00.proto*, *01.proto*, etc. This directory may be passed as a training directory to the training code.

-The bash script `preprocess_grotoap_full.sh` and other scripts in src/processing are good examples of how to run the preprocessing; the paths in the scripts must be modified to point to the desired input and output directories, as well as the appropriate embeddings/vocab.